 5. Holland Park

-If you’ve never heard of Holland Park, you’re forgiven – it’s easy to overlook for neighboring Hyde Park and Kensington Gardens.
+If you’ve never heard of Holland Park, you’re forgiven – it’s easy to overlook in favor of neighboring Hyde Park and Kensington Gardens.
 But, it’s worth a stop for some leaf-peeping because it’s also home to the Kyoto Garden.
 This beautiful Japanese Garden is home to other tree species that add variety to the colorful palette you’ll see elsewhere in London.

-Kensington is a big place – but there’s a reason this West London neighborhood makes the list: it’s home to some of the best “urban” leaf-viewing in London.
+Kensington is a big area in London – but there’s a reason this West London neighborhood makes the list: it’s home to some of the best “urban” leaf-viewing in London.
 In addition to, ya know, palaces, Kensington is also home to historic homes and many of the city’s most picturesque mews.
-These old buildings are occasionally host to ivy that transforms from emerald green to ruby red in the fall.
+These old buildings occasionally host ivy that transforms from emerald green to ruby red in the fall.
 It’s another photo-worthy spot to explore.

 Like Kensington, Mayfair is another neighborhood worth strolling through if you want to see changing leaves.
 Bordering Hyde Park and Green Park on two sides, it’s no surprise that this posh area has plenty of tree-lined streets that change colors in the autumn.
 There are also mews to explore, and Grosvenor Square is picturesque in a stately way – which makes sense as it’s bordered by embassies on several sides.

 It should come as no surprise that the park named to remind us of the monarchy is royally famous for autumn colors in London.
 (See what I did there?!)
 Regent’s Park is one of my favorite green spaces in London since it has some hills and waterways, and is home to the Zoo; in the fall you can stroll the trails as leaves fall for a truly autumnal moment.
 Level it up by renting a boat to explore by water like you’re in a movie moment.